-New T-cell Receptor Targets by dissection of successful cancer immunotherapy lymphocytes (TILs).
-Dissection of these extraordinary successes by examining the dominant tumour-reactive T-cell clonotypes in the TIL infusion product and patient blood after 'cure' has revealed some surprising, exciting new HLA-restricted and non-HLA restricted T-cell targets that are expressed by many other tumour types.
+New T-cell receptor targets by dissection of successful cancer immunotherapy

+The next presentation was given by Professor Andrew Sewell from University of Cardiff.
+He outlined that over 20% of melanoma patients that have been refractory to other treatments undergo complete lasting remission after adoptive cell transfer of tumor-infiltrating lymphocytes (TILs).
+Dissection of these extraordinary successes by examining the dominant tumor-reactive T-cell clonotypes in the TIL infusion product and patient blood after 'cure' has revealed some surprising, exciting new HLA-restricted and non-HLA-restricted T-cell targets that are expressed by many other tumor types.
 Several of the new broadly expressed HLA-restricted cancer epitopes were unexpected as the proteins they derive from are thought to be expressed in some healthy cell types.
-In some cases, patients received billions of activated T-cells with these specificities within their TIL infusion product that persist in the blood years after complete remission and large populations of such cells can be found in other remission patients.
+In some cases, patients received billions of activated T cells with these specificities within their TIL infusion product that persist in the blood years after complete remission and large populations of such cells can be found in other remission patients.
 These data suggest that targeting these new epitopes is safe.
-The Sewell group have also used a whole genome CRISPR forward genetic screening to identify the cancer-specific ligands recognised by 'HLA-agnostic' T cells.
-Professor Sewell described how such ligands, and the T-cell receptors that recognise them, could be used to build therapies for most cancers in all individuals as they circumvent the hurdle of only a minority of patients having any given HLA type.
+The Sewell group has also used a whole genome CRISPR forward genetic screening to identify the cancer-specific ligands recognized by 'HLA-agnostic' T cells.
+Professor Sewell described how such ligands, and the T-cell receptors that recognize them, could be used to build therapies for most cancers in all individuals as they circumvent the hurdle of only a minority of patients having any given HLA type.